stone-lang/stone/docs/design/Goals.md

 Stretch Goals
 -------------

-* See if I can construct a language that has no keywords or special forms.
+* See if I can construct a language with no keywords or special forms
+* See if I can construct a language with a minimal number of built-in functions